smarty/changelog/local/us-zipcode-api.md

 - Latest internal dependencies.
 - Made provision for R&D logging when hosted in the SmartyStreets production environment.

+## Underlying Data Package (December 2018)

+BUG FIXES:

+- Fixed county output in scenario categorized by a plus 4 code that crosses over a state line into a county with a FIPS code that matches the FIPS code of an unrelated county in the default state.
+Previously, the output contained county info pertaining to the unrelated county from the default state rather than the correct county in the adjoining state.

 ## 2.1.44 (September 19, 2018)